 Moss-covered Sanahin is a fascinatingly detailed church and monastery complex dating back to 928, packed with ancient graves, darkened chapels and medieval gallery schools (Lori Province, Armenia).
-The name “Sanahin” literally translates from Armenian as “this one is older than that one”, presumably representing a claim to having an older monastery than the neighboring Haghpat Monastery.
+The name “Sanahin” literally translates from Armenian as “this one is older than the other one”, presumably representing a claim to having an older monastery than the neighboring Haghpat Monastery.
 The two villages and their monasteries are similar in many ways, and lie in plain view of each other on a dissected plateau formation, separated by a deep crack formed by a small river flowing into the Debed River.
-The monasteries of Haghpat and Sanahin were chosen as UNESCO’s World Heritage Sites because the two monastic complexes represent the highest flowering of Armenian religious architecture.
+The monasteries of Haghpat and Sanahin were chosen as the UNESCO’s World Heritage Sites, because the two monastic complexes represent the highest flowering of Armenian religious architecture.

 There are more than 50 khachkars in Sanahin.
 The most distinguished are the Grigor Tudevordi, located under the northern wall of the St. Harutyun Church (1184), and Sarkis (1215) khachkars.
 These khachkars are considered to be the finest examples of Armenian sculpture.